 We Can Help You Secure a Fair Severance Agreement

 When confronted with a severance agreement, the most important thing to remember is that you can negotiate.
 You do not have to accept your employer’s first offer, and you should consult with an attorney to ensure you’re protecting yourself.
+In fact, we wrote your action plan for getting the largest severance package possible, for you to review before you call.

 At Jackson Spencer Law, our experienced employee rights attorneys offer free consultations to advise you of your rights.
 There is no obligation or cost to find out if your severance agreement has been drafted in your employer’s favor.